 The Parks Committee was formed by the City Council in August 2017 to research and develop plans and projects for City parks.
 In late 2018, the City Council change the role of the Parks Committee to serve in an advisory capacity, specifically for the development and implementation of the Parks Master Plan.
 The current Parks Committee consists of between five (5) and a maximum of twelve (12) citizens at large, not including members of the City Council or Planning Commission.

 Event Planning Committee Open

-The Event Planning Committee plans and facilitates the annual Millersburg Celebration that happens every September.
+The major responsibility of the Events Planning Committee is to plan and facilitate the annual Millersburg Celebration that happens every September.